-The world is spending more time at home and online, creating the perfect storm for a successful clickbait campaign.
+In the past few years the world has spent more time at home and online, creating the perfect storm for a successful clickbait campaign.

 Attention-grabbing headlines and controversial or familiar images have a much higher clickthrough rate than other forms of content marketing.
 And though clickbait is being met with pushback from the major tech companies, when done right, it can capture the emotional needs of the viewer and drive them towards inspiring and relevant content.